icza/srtgears/README.md

 The Srtgears engine is presented in 3 ways:

 ### 1. Command line tool
-Srtgears is available as a command line tool for easy and fast usage.
+Srtgears is available as a command line tool for easy, fast, scriptable and repeatable usage.

 Binary (compiled) distributions are available on the download page: